AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 Format:
 1. `view_contract -a` for viewing all contracts
-2. `view_contract c:CONTRACT_ID` for viewing a specific contract by CONTRACT_ID
+2. `view_contract c:CONTRACT_ID [c:CONTRACT_ID2]...` for viewing a specific contract by CONTRACT_ID

 Example:
 1. `view_contract -a`
 2. `view_contract c:C1234A`

 **Note:**
-* Viewing Contract(s) by id allows multiple case-sensitive, id substrings separated by the space character " "
+* Viewing Contract(s) by ID allows multiple case-sensitive, ID substrings separated by the space character " "

 ### Sort contracts: `sort_contract`